Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: Acknowledgements

 M.W. and X.X. jointly conceived the central idea of the study and collaboratively designed the quantum-informed machine learning framework.
 Both authors conducted the quantum hardware experiments and contributed equally to the classical modelling and validation.
+M.G. performed the numerical simulations for the machine learning baselines and curated the results for the comparative analysis.
 M.W. led the writing of the quantum algorithm and hardware implementation sections, while X.X. was responsible for drafting the classical modelling and chaotic system descriptions.
-Data analysis, hyperparameter tuning, and visualisation were carried out jointly by M.W. and X.X.
-P.V.C. provided guidance throughout the experimental design, software and hardware execution and optimisation processes.
-All authors discussed the results and contributed to the final manuscript.
+Data analysis, hyperparameter tuning, and visualization were carried out jointly by M.W. and X.X.
+P.V.C. provided guidance throughout the evolution of the project, including software and hardware execution and optimisation processes.
+All authors discussed the results and contributed to the overall manuscript.